 Note: People who are drunk or disorderly must leave the premises if requested to do so by a doorman.
 You would be committing an offence if you fail to leave the premises when asked to do so (unless you had a reasonable excuse not to).

 Most door staff (men and women) will have received proper training to an appropriate level in how to handle confrontations with the public.
 For example, SIA training helps them to remedy situations using verbal communication instead of physical force.

 As a general rule, club bouncers will be big 'mean-looking muscle-bound guys' who look like they can handle themselves in a fight.
 So, their visible presence alone is often enough to deter most kinds of aggressive behaviour.

 Even so, despite the physical requirements they would also receive specialist training in other important areas, such as:

 Door supervisors must not use 'unreasonable force'.
 But, they will be acting within bouncer laws when using reasonable and proportionate force to:

 Note: As a rule, door staff and club bouncers are not permitted to strike any patron with a kick or with a punch.
 Some mitigating exceptions may apply for one or more of the above circumstances.

 The law does not prevent the use of a choke-hold or face down restraints.
 But, expert recommendations suggest it is best to avoid these 'potentially harmful techniques' where possible.

-Bouncer Laws and Regulations for Security Door Staff in the United Kingdom
+Bouncer Rules and Regulations for Security Door Staff in United Kingdom